Practitioner Research · Insurance AI

 Your AI Is Making Decisions on Data Nobody Has Certified

 Your enterprise is deploying AI agents that autonomously consume data from structured databases and unstructured documents.
-When a regulator asks "was this data certified before your AI used it to deny this claim?" — what do you show them?
+When a regulator asks "was this data certified before your AI used it to deny this claim?"
+What do you show them?

 AI CertificationData Quality10 Dimensions